makrai/notes/arora17-sentence-sidf.md

   * modification motivated by [that word embedding methods give] large vectors to frequent words
 * anisotropy
-  * most word embedding methods seek to capture word cooccurence probs
+  * most word embedding methods seek to capture word cooccurence probabilities
   * end up giving
-    * large vectors to frequent words, as well as giving
+    * large vectors to frequent words, as well as
-    * unnecessarily large inner products to word pairs, to fit that words sometimes occur out of context in documents.
-These
+    * unnecessarily large inner products to word pairs, to fit that words sometimes occur out of context in documents
-    * word vectors to have huge components along semantically meaningless dir
+    * word vectors to have huge components along semantically meaningless dirs
 * better (by a few percent points) than traditional TF-IDF
 * similarity to CBOW
   * CBOW also does not use simple average, as misleadingly suggested